 Alan Moore is apparently never happy with any adaptation of his work which is quite understandable, after all Comics and Film are two very different mediums.
-Here however, the balance is almost perfect (for Comic book to Film perfection watch Zack Snyder's Watchmen & Justice League or the Russo Brothers' Endgame).
-Reeves more or less plays himself (again), but the film is FUN!
-Horror, action and dark humour make up for an age old story.
+Here however, the balance is almost perfect (for Comic book to Film perfection watch Zack Snyder's Watchmen & Justice League (ZS Cut) or the Russo Brothers' Endgame).
+Reeves more or less plays himself, but the film is FUN!
+Plenty of Horror, action and dark humour make up for an age old story.
 Rachel Weiss looks battered, bewildered and beautiful, while Tilda Swinton is cleverly cast as fallen angel Gabriel.
 Shia Le Beuf overplays an unnecessary comedy side-kick role, although that alone shouldn't detract you from seeing this quirky flick.

 Corpse Bride, The / Johnson & Burton / 2005 / Johnny Depp / 12